casey-hill/Holiday-LED-files/README.md

 At this point, do a configuration file check and reboot the server.

 Once the Home Assistant is up and running, check the log file to verify there are no issues.

+Home Assistant MQTT Configuration

+As I mentioned above, all you need to do is add MQTT at the end of the configuration.yaml file and add the password.
+Don't specifiy the username as it is already preconfigured as homeassistant.

+Home Assistant adding the lights
+Up to this point, you have installed Home Assistant and enabled the use of MQTT with a password of your choice.
+It's now time to configure Home Assistant to how the light switch, theme and animation speeds.

+Doing this is super simple, just navigate to the end of the configuration.yaml file and past in the particial Configuration.yaml file that DrZzs provided.

+Now check the configuration file and reboot the server.

+Once the server is up and running, you should see the new buttons added.